crispin-nosidam/2020sp-vec2rec-crispin-nosidam/README.md

   * Currently merged w/ training phase as corpus serialization is not implemented.
 * **Gensim Doc2vec training phase** builds the doc2vec model from training corpus
   * Currently, incremental update is not supported by Doc2Vec the model needs to be retrained whenever there are additions/removal to corpus
-  * 4 models are built
+  * Trade-offs for grouping of models
-    * Models from each data type – resumes, job desc, train desc
+    * 1 Model from each data type – resumes, job desc, train desc (Implemented)
       * Better retrain performance
     * Model with all data meshed together (Future Enhancement)
       * Larger sample size, more complete vocabulary